Manual Introduction

 Financing mechanism

 A dedicated financing mechanism is the key for taking fast and effective action before a disaster strikes.
-Funding for EAPs is available from the DREF – a fund that automatically allocates resources when a trigger is reached.
-The fund is available to all Red Cross and Red Crescent national societies that have developed an EAP and had it approved by the IFRC validation committee.
+Funding for approved s/EAPs is available from the IFRC-DREF – a fund that automatically allocates resources when a trigger is reached.
+The fund is available to all National Red Cross Red Crescent Societies that have developed an s/EAP and have it approved by the IFRC validation committee.

 Early Action Protocols (EAPs)

-The key components (trigger, early action, funding mechanism) are summarized in an Early Action Protocol (EAP).
-The EAP delineates roles and responsibilities for quick action when a trigger is reached.
-National societies can access DREF funds for FbF with a
+The key components (trigger, early action, funding mechanism) are summarized in an s/EAP.
+The s/EAP delineates roles and responsibilities for quick action when a trigger is reached and constitutes the Red Cross Red Crescent’s approach to formalized anticipatory action frameworks.
+National societies can access IFRC-DREF funds for FbF with a

 • full EAP